-Solution 3 – Turn off Adobe Flash
+4. Turn off Adobe Flash

-- Click on Settings, then click on View advanced settings.
+- Next, click on View advanced settings.

-Solution 4 – Use software rendering
+5. Use software rendering

-- Click the Advanced tab and under the Accelerated Graphics section check the Use software rendering instead of GPU rendering.
+- Check the Use software rendering instead of GPU rendering.

 - Click Apply, then OK to save changes.

-Solution 6 – Restart Edge
+6. Restart Edge

 If you’re having audio problems with Edge, you might be able to fix them with this simple workaround.
 According to users, they managed to fix this problem simply by restarting Edge.

 Keep it in mind that this is just a temporary solution, so it’s quite possible that the issue will reappear again.

-Solution 7 – Change User Agent string
+7. Change User agent string

 - Open Edge.

 After doing that, the problem with YouTube audio should be resolved.
 This is an unusual solution, but some users claim that it works for them, so you might want to try using this workaround.

 Keep in mind that you’ll have to repeat this solution for every YouTube video that you want to watch, so this probably isn’t the best long-term solution.

-Solution 8 – Change audio format
+8. Change the audio format

 However, sometimes Dolby Digital Plus audio format can be the problem and cause audio problems with YouTube videos in Edge.

 To fix this issue, you need to change from 7.1 channel to 2.1 channel in your audio settings.
 After doing that, save changes and the problem with YouTube videos should be resolved.

-Solution 9 – Install WebM VP8 codec
+9. Install WebM VP8 codec

-Microsoft Edge doesn’t have WebM VP8 codec installed, and in order to watch YouTube videos without any problems, you need to install this codec manually.
+Microsoft Edge doesn’t have the WebM VP8 codec installed, and in order to watch YouTube videos without any problems, you need to install this codec manually.

 To do that, just download WebM VP8 codec and install it.
 After doing that, YouTube videos should start playing in Edge without any problems.

-Solution 10 – Run the troubleshooter for Windows apps
+10. Run the troubleshooter for Windows apps

 - Download Troubleshooter for Windows apps.

 - When the Troubleshooter starts, click Next.

-Solution 11 – Try using Playing audio troubleshooter
+11. Try using Playing audio troubleshooter

 - Go to Update & security section.